Flurin17/downloader/README.md

 # Plex-Downloader

-Downloads Movies (and TV-Shows) from a certain website and adds them to Plex of a Synology NAS when a User sends a request in Discord.
+Downloads Movies (and TV-Shows) from a certain website and adds them to the Plex Media Server of a Synology NAS when a User sends a request in Discord.

 Usage:
 - !dwn [movie name]